 The Chemical Weapons Convention (CWC), which entered into force in 1997, introduced a ban on all chemical weapons and stipulates their phased destruction.
-With 190 States parties, the Convention has now come close to reaching universal effect.
-In April 2013, the Third Review Conference of the Convention was held in The Hague.
+With 192 States parties, the Convention has now come close to reaching universal effect.
 The Director General of the Organisation for the Prohibition of Chemical Weapons (OPCW) in The Hague, Ahmed Üzümcü, was re-elected for a further period in office at the Conference of States Parties in December 2013.
 On December 10, 2013, the OPCW was awarded the Nobel Peace Prize.